Yaffles Assistant Volunteer

 Our popular nature-based session for family groups with young children are informal, social sessions.
 They offer a great chance for families to get together, have fun, discover more about their local area, and how we can all do a bit to help.
 We usually head off for an exploratory nature walk with plenty of hands-on fun activities along the way, returning to Vine Road Recreation Ground.

-We are looking for a volunteer who can take the lead, growing the program to engage the wider community.
+We are looking for a volunteer who can help us on a regular basis, as we grow the program to engage the wider community.

 This role is great for a nature lover who enjoys exploring and learning and working with families and young people.